thenightmail/anki-tetris-break/README.md

 ![Alt text](preview/addon-preview.gif?raw=true "Addon Preview")

 ## Ideas
-+ Create a way to study perfect clear setups and solutions
+### TODO: Create a way to study perfect clear setups and solutions

-+ Card generation with genanki?
-+ Types of cards for studying
+### Types of cards for studying
 + Fumen Practice : Given fumen, get flash cards for each piece placement.
 + Opener Practice : Given fumen for setup and PC number, get flash cards for each queue to build that setup.
 + Puzzle Practice : Given graph.bin and fumen, generates puzzles to help user.
 + Random Puzzles : Given graph.bin and a queue, generates puzzles for that queue.
 + Specific Puzzles : Given graph.bin and board state, finds the solutions to that boardstate and generates all puzzles.